 Follow students' blogs from the festival HERE.

 Students in this course will examine how economic globalization augments the divide between the rich and the poor in contemporary society and engage in a moral critique of the increasing disparities between wealth and poverty in our world.
 To that end, we will examine the ways in which people experience aspects of wealth and poverty in our world, by reading relevant philosophical and ethical resources, working with the Poverty Initiative (a grassroots organization working to end poverty in the US) and meeting with representatives of UN agencies and international non-governmental organizations (NGOs) in New York City.
 Students will also spend three days in Washington, DC exploring the topic further.
-This couse fulfills upper level GST requirement and is open to students in ther third and fourth years of study.
+This couse fulfills upper level COR requirement and is open to students in ther third and fourth years of study.

 Students will be experiencing the small city life of Eastern Kentucky in the Appalachian Mountains.
 Students will be working in local non-profit human services agencies, attending events for the arts, utilizing parks for recreation, and interacting with other students from University of Pikeville.
 Students will complete 120 hours of field work during the course.